nathan-osman/REST-Easy/README.md

-## Rest Easy
+## REST Easy

-Rest Easy is a Firefox add-on that provides a full-featured REST client in the browser.
+REST Easy is a Firefox add-on that provides a full-featured REST client in the browser.
 It is still a work in progress, but some of the planned features include:

  - support for all HTTP methods (GET, POST, PUT, etc.)
  - ability to add/modify request headers